What We've Learned About The Best Ransomware Protection

 Strategy 2: Double Down on the BCDR Plan For Smooth Ransomware Recovery

 Backup vendors have falsely said that immutable backups render organizations immune to ransomware.
-Backups allow companies to recover their systems without having to pay for decryption keys.
-They cannot stop other types of extortion, such as those that target stolen data.
-These solutions are only partial answers to the ransomware problem.
+While backups allow companies to recover their systems without paying for decryption keys, they cannot stop other types of extortion, such as those targeting stolen data, proving that these backup vendor solutions only partially answer ransomware problems.

-BCDR is a primary ransomware defense strategy as organizations that focus on it do a thorough job setting up backup and recovery services.
-It includes detailed exercises to ensure that systems can be restored in a timely manner, that backups cannot be encrypted or corrupted by ransomware actors, as well that backups contain all that an organization might need.
+Business Continuity and Disaster Recovery (BCDR) is a primary ransomware defense strategy, as organizations that focus on it thoroughly set up backup and recovery services.
+BCDR includes detailed exercises to ensure that systems can be restored on time, that backups cannot be encrypted or corrupted by ransomware actors, and that backups contain all that an organization might need.
+Such features are helpful in preventing data loss, Business Email Compromise, and other malware ransomware.

 Strategy 3: Focus on Data Security to Minimize Attacker Leverage and Reduce Blast Radius

-An encryption-in-use platform is a security solution that provides encryption of data while it is being processed or used by applications, databases, or other systems.
+An encryption-in-use platform is a security solution that encrypts data while it is being processed or used by applications, databases, or other systems.
 An attacker cannot steal data that is not encrypted when an encryption-in-use platform is deployed.
-Traditional encryption methods typically only protect data while it is at rest or in transit, but do not provide protection while it is being used by authorized applications or users.
+Traditional encryption methods typically only protect data at rest or in transit but do not protect it while authorized applications or users use it.
 This applies even if they are granted admin privileges to a database, server, or application.
-This combination with backup and recovery is very close to "ransomware immunity."
+This combination of backup and recovery is very close to "ransomware immunity."

-Layering is key to effective cybersecurity.
-Ransomware prevention requires a multi-layered approach to securing business email.
-Cyberattacks are becoming more sophisticated and so should the tools to prevent them.
-Your organization will have a comprehensive defense against ransomware if it has multiple tools in place, including a comprehensive, proactive email security solution.
+Layering is critical to effective cybersecurity.
+Ransomware prevention requires a multilayered approach to ensuring you have a secure email and are protected from business email compromise.
+Cyberattacks are becoming more sophisticated, and so too should the tools preventing them.
+Your organization will have a comprehensive defense against ransomware if it has multiple tools in place, including a comprehensive, proactive email security software solution.

 Arizona and Massachusetts Schools Targeted In Ransomware Attacks

-ransomware news headlineIn January, schools in Nantucket and Tucson, Arizona, were affected by the ongoing cyberattacks in the United States.
-A spokesperson for Tucson Unified School District disclosed that they had "experienced a security incident with data" on the morning of January 30th.
-The district was able to continue to function, but an investigation was initiated and experts were hired to help with the remediation process.
+On the morning of January 30th, schools in Nantucket, Massachusetts, and Tucson, Arizona, were affected by the ongoing cyberattacks in the United States.
+A Tucson Unified School District spokesperson disclosed that theransomware news headliney had "experienced a security incident with data," while the district could continue functioning, an investigation was initiated, and experts were hired to help with the remediation process.

 A spokesperson for the company did not answer questions regarding whether it was ransomware.
-However, local news outlets reported that staff found a letter from the Royal ransomware group stating that the district's data was being copied, stolen, and encrypted.
+Still, local news outlets reported that staff found a letter from the Royal Ransomware Group stating that the district's data was being copied, stolen, and encrypted from over 49,000 people, both students and staff.
+According to local reports, the district called parents and sent an email to inform them that internet and network services had been shut down at several schools.

 Keep Learning About Ransomware Prevention

-The volume of ransomware attacks is showing no signs of slowing, however, numerous processes are readily available to help mitigate the risks.
+The volume of ransomware attacks shows no signs of slowing.
+However, numerous processes are readily available to help mitigate the risks.

 Must Read Blog Posts